mm-intro-js/grocery-list-old/README.md

 When the list is empty, get the unordered list element by id, then add a new list item that says "Bought all the groceries."

+### Requirements
+Behavior:

+- Remove the HTML data shown as a demo

 ## Final Testing
 When you are done, push your files to GitHub, then make sure that your page displays and runs correctly on the GitHub website.